agroimpacts/ftw-mappingafrica-integration/docs/label-experiments.md

 And from Lacuna labels we can use the existing splits from our catalog (typically higher quality labels across the full set of countries).
-We will create two test sets for countries were final models will be assessed at scale, with the second set used for focused in-country evaluation.
+We will create two test sets for countries where final models will be assessed at scale, with the second set used for focused in-country evaluation.

-Proposed countries:
+- Proposed Lacuna+ countries:

   - Zambia
   - Ghana
   - South Africa
   - Tanzania

+- FTW countries:

+  - Slovenia
+  - France
+  - South Africa

 This gives then three general sets of test labels:

 - FTW region-wide
 - Lacuna+ region-wide
 - Lacuna+ specific countries
+- FTW validation countries

 ### Design